Crazy-Jack/15712-project/README.md

 In the simulator, the service updates one value via set and get commands.
 The commands in the trace files given to the service are either `g` (get and return the value) or `s 1` (set the value to 1, where any integer value can replace `1`).
 The return value from the service should be `SET VAL` for a set request to `VAL`, where `VAL` is an integer.
 For a get request, the return value should be just the value stored.
 The default value stored initially is 0.

-## Proof-of-concept implementation for Simple Optimistic SMR
+## Proof-of-concept Implementation for Simple Optimistic SMR

-TODO: fill in
+The simple optimistic SMR implementation is a Python script that can be ran by running `python3 main.py` from the `$PATH_TO_SOURCE_CODE/scripts` directory.
+One can toggle the arguments by modifying the

 ## Codebase